 In the north of Fiji, Taveuni is where you will find the Somosomo Strait, with world-famous spots such as The Great White Wall and Rainbow Reef.
-Named the 'Garden Island' due to the colourful profusion of tropical plants and flowers, Taveuni is surrounded by waters as rich as its topside flora, making it Fiji's unofficial diving capital.
+Named the 'Garden Island' due to the colourful profusion of tropical plants and flowers, Taveuni is surrounded by waters as rich as its topside flora, making it Fiji's unofficial resort diving capital.

 This is an island of lush rainforest, free from population centres or tourist 'hot-spots', making it a choice location to sample all the wonders of Fiji.
 Although it retains an off-the-beaten track atmosphere, this is the country's third largest island, lying to the east of Viti Levu across the astonishing waters of the world-famous Somosomo Strait.

 It is one of Fiji's most popular outer islands and more developed than many, although that doesn't mean high rise buildings and shopping malls.
 Taveuni has a lot of things to do yet it maintains its island charm and natural appearance.
 The rugged coastlines rise up to vaulting volcanic peaks that make the soil as fertile as anywhere in Fiji.

-While scuba diving is the number one activity, many tourists come to trek to distant lakes and waterfalls, to enjoy the variety of birdlife on the island, to ride horses from one secluded bay to the next, or to partake of the many watersports on offer.
+While scuba diving packages are the number one activity on Taveuni, many tourists come to trek to distant lakes and waterfalls, to enjoy the variety of birdlife on the island, to ride horses from one secluded bay to the next, or to partake of the many watersports on offer.
 For those seeking an active vacation, there are lots of options and the island is easy to get around.